Delta Sigma Epsilon (sorority): History

-Throughout the next few decades, the sorority added chapters and joined an umbrella organization.
-In 1917, the fifth chapter, Epsilon, was installed.
-The sorority was now admitted into the Association of Pedagogical Sororities.
-"From that date Delta Sigma Epsilon played a leading role in determining and perfecting the policies of that national association, later renamed Association of Education Sororities."
-Local chapters absorbed included the Zeta chapter of Arethusa/Sigma Gamma Phi at the State Normal and Training School (currently SUNY Buffalo State College) in 1926.
+Local chapters absorbed included the Zeta chapter of Arethusa/Sigma Gamma Phi at the State Normal and Training School (now SUNY Buffalo State College) in 1926.
+By 1930, Delta Sigma Epsilon had 28 active chapters, 17 alumnae associations, and 3,000 members.
 In 1941, Pi Delta Theta, a fellow associate sorority, merged with Delta Sigma Epsilon.
 This was the first and only merger within the Association of Education Sororities (AES).